 For Lawson Bates, music was a huge part of his childhood right from the beginning.
 As a young teenager, no dream seemed more fascinating to Lawson than writing songs and thinking they might impact someone.
 His biggest passions are music, (obviously), acting, his horse “Amiga”, German Shepherd “Duke,” and anything cowboy and country.

-Music was a huge part of childhood right from the beginning.
-I started piano lessons at 7, picked up a mandolin at 9, and added guitar at 11, as well as a few other instruments along the way.
-Bluegrass, classic gospel, clean country, and a host of the old crooners such as Dean Martin, Frank Sinatra, and Roy Rogers influenced my musical background in a major way.
-I remember hearing songs like Tim McGraw’s “If You’re Reading This” or Merle Haggard’s “You’ve Got To Stand For Something” or Dean Martin’s “My Rifle, My Pony, and Me,” and being moved so by the melodies and stories that could just reach into my heart and take my mind some place else.
-Those classic gospel songs of faith and hope, along with those country tunes about life, hard work, and freedom are what helped to mold my current writing style, my mentality, and my vision!
+Lawson started piano lessons at 7, picked up a mandolin at 9, and added guitar at 11, as well as a few other instruments along the way.
+Bluegrass, classic gospel, clean country, and a host of the old crooners such as Dean Martin, Frank Sinatra, and Roy Rogers strongly influenced his musical background.
+Songs like Tim McGraw’s “If You’re Reading This” or Aaron Tippin’s “You’ve Got To Stand For Something” or Dean Martin’s “My Rifle, My Pony, and Me,” reached into his heart and took his mind some place else.
+Those classic gospel songs of faith and hope, along with those country tunes about life, hard work, and freedom are what helped mold his current writing style, mentality, and vision!